Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb25/Example_Guides/TensorFlow Lite/TensorFlow Lite - Magic Wand.rst

 |image08|

-Open the example, "Files" → "Examples" → “AmebaTensorFlowLite” → “magic_wand”.
+Open the example, "Files" → "Examples" → "AmebaTensorFlowLite" → "magic_wand".

 |image09|

 Enable TensorFlow Lite option.
 It is set to disable by default.